dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem.md

 #### `FileItem` Fields:

-`file_url` - Complete URL of the file; also the primary key (e.g. `file://`).
+- `file_url` - Complete URL of the file; also the primary key (e.g. `file://`).

-`file_name` - Name or relative path of the file from the bucket_url.
+- `file_name` - Name or relative path of the file from the bucket URL.

-`mime_type` - File's mime type; sourced from the bucket provider or inferred from its extension.
+- `mime_type` - File's mime type; sourced from the bucket provider or inferred from its extension.

-`modification_date` - File's last modification time (format: pendulum.DateTime).
+- `modification_date` - File's last modification time (format: `pendulum.DateTime`).

-`size_in_bytes` - File size.
+- `size_in_bytes` - File size.

-`file_content` - Content, provided upon request.
+- `file_content` - Content, provided upon request.

-:::note
+:::info
 When using a nested or recursive glob pattern, `file_name` will include the file's path.
 For instance, using the resource:
 `filesystem("az://dlt-ci-test-bucket/standard_source/samples", file_glob="met_csv/A801/*.csv")`
-will produce file names relative to the /standard_source/samples path, such as "met_csv/A801/A881_20230920.csv".
+will produce file names relative to the `/standard_source/samples` path, such as `met_csv/A801/A881_20230920.csv`.
 :::

 ### File Manipulation

-`FileItem`, backed by a dictionary implementation, offers these helper methods:
+[FileItem](https://github.com/dlt-hub/dlt/blob/devel/dlt/common/storages/fsspec_filesystem.py#L22), backed by a dictionary implementation, offers these helper methods:

 - `read_bytes()`: Returns the file content as bytes.
 - `open()`: Provides a file object when opened.